 With The Rose of Tralee winners hailing from all over the globe today, it’s hard to believe that originally, only women from Tralee were allowed to take part.

 In the early 1960s, perimeters were expanded to allow the lovely ladies from the whole of Kerry to compete but with dwindling populations, the organizers eventually conceded in 1967 to allow women born in Ireland or with Irish ancestry the opportunity to gain the coveted title.

 All the single ladies!

 It’s only within the last 15 years that ladies whose ring finger is occupied can take part!
 Up until 2007, only single women were allowed to compete in The Rose of Tralee!
 I wonder what Beyoncé would say about that?

 Unmarried mothers were a “no-no” until the following year in 2008.

 Warning!
 The Rose of Tralee is not a beauty contest

-Don’t be fooled by the lipstick, tiaras and lovely gúnas (dresses).
+Don’t be fooled by the lipstick, tiaras, and lovely gúnas (dresses).
 The Rose of Tralee might have the appearance of a beauty pageant, but the event proves substance over style as it does not score the entrants on their physical appearance.
-According to the festival organisers, the winning criteria is based around the “aspirations, ambitions, intellect, social responsibility and Irish heritage” of the women.
-Past Roses include Noreen Culhane (New York Rose, 1970) who went on to become Executive Vice President of the New York Stock Exchange and Michele McCormack (Chicago Rose, 1985) who won the prestigious Edward R. Murrow Award in journalism.
+According to the festival organizers, the winning criteria is based on the “aspirations, ambitions, intellect, social responsibility and Irish heritage” of the women.
+Past Roses include Noreen Culhane (New York Rose, 1970) who went on to become Executive Vice President of the New York Stock Exchange, and Michele McCormack (Chicago Rose, 1985) who won the prestigious Edward R. Murrow Award in journalism.

 The winning Rose of Tralee formula